fhoedemakers/retroJam/README.md

 Use a FAT32 formatted sd-card and put your roms on it.
 You can use folders to origanize them.
 This emulator framework supports the following file extensions:
 - `.nes` - Nintendo Entertainment System.
 With save state support.
+Also plays Famicom Disk System games (`.fds`).
+See [#famicom-disk-system-fds-games](#famicom-disk-system-fds-games) for limitations regarding FDS games.
 - `.gg` - Sega Game Gear - With save state support.
 - `.sms` - Sega Master System - With save state support.
 - `.gb` - Nintendo GameBoy